Storms cause major tornadoes, flooding around the South

 Craig Ceecee, a meteorologist at Mississippi State University, peered out at “incredibly black” skies through the door of a tornado shelter in Starkville.
 He estimated that about 100 people had already arrived as a lightning storm persisted outside.

-The Oktibbeha County Emergency Management agency is operating the shelter, about 3 miles from the university’s campus.
-Ceecee said the dome-shaped multipurpose facility is capable of withstanding 250 mph winds.
+The Oktibbeha County Emergency Management agency is operating the shelter, about three miles from the university’s campus.
+Ceecee said the dome-shaped multipurpose facility capable of withstanding 250 mph winds.

 Before Tuesday’s storm, Ceecee built a database of Mississippi tornado shelters.
 He said there are several towns without any.